gvwilson/thirdbit/_posts/2019/04/2019-04-22-datacamp-clarifications.md

 What matters is the assault on Kara Woo and DataCamp's misbehavior since, and I hope this clarification will help the community stay focused on that.

-*See also Dhavide Aruliah summary of how DataCamp mistreated him in [this blog post](https://dhavide.github.io/a-note-to-our-commuity-on-building-trust.html).*
+*See also Dhavide Aruliah's summary of how DataCamp mistreated him in [this blog post](https://dhavide.github.io/a-note-to-our-commuity-on-building-trust.html).*